Building A House Vs. Buying A House: Which Is Better For You?

 Pros Of Buying An Existing Home

 - Timing: Whether you’re moving to take a new job or just looking to upgrade from your current home, you can move into an existing home much faster.
 After you go through the mortgage process and closing, you’re set to move in.
-You don’t have to wait.
 This is especially helpful for people relocating for a new job or a family with children who will be starting at a new school and spare time is limited.

 - Awareness: What you see is what you get.
 You’ve done your research, you’ve checked out the neighborhood and inspected the house inside and out.
 You know exactly what you’re getting.
 The floor plan and layout of the existing home isn’t going to change.

-- Flipping: If you purchase a home and make upgrades, you can turn around and sell it for a profit.
+- Flipping: If you purchase a home and make upgrades, you can flip it and sell it for a profit.
 Depending on how time-consuming and expensive the upgrades are, it could be well worth your time to consider this option.

 Cons Of Buying An Existing Home

 - Remodel: If your home needs some work, it’s going to cost you time and money.
 Depending on what you’re remodeling, your costs could easily jump into the thousands.
-For example, the average cost of a bathroom remodel in the U.S. ranges between $120 and $275 per square foot.
-Even a small bathroom can cost $5,000 – $10,000.
+For example, the average cost of a bathroom remodel in the U.S. is $125 per square foot and typically ranges between $6,612 – $16,642.

 - Insurance: Homeowners insurance costs are higher with a preowned home than with a new-construction home.
-Some preexisting homes come with out-of-date features, which increases the insurance.
+Some preexisting homes come with out-of-date features, which increases the insurance costs.

 Pros And Cons Of Building A New Home